 The Bank manages the liquidity risk both under the indicators and limits set by the NBR and under the indicators and internal limits.
-The main indicators monitored by the Bank in managing the liquidity risk are: the liquidity ratio calculated as ratio between effective liquidity and the liquidity required for each range of maturity, the liquidity immediate ratio calculated as the share of bank deposits and government securities, lien free in attracted and borrowed sources.
-Both indicators are regulated by NBR.
+The main indicators monitored by the Bank in managing the liquidity risk are: the liquidity rate calculated as ratio between effective liquidity and the liquidity required for each range of maturity, the liquidity immediate rate calculated as the share of bank deposits and government securities, lien free in attracted and borrowed sources, as well as based on the liquidity coverage rate (LCR) which are reported to the National Bank of Romania.

-As a central element of maintaining an adequate liquidity, Credit Europe Bank (Romania) is focusing including towards ensuring a liquidity flow adequate to its business by adjusting the dynamics of the size and structure of its assets and liabilities, of the maturity and repricing ranges for these, as well as of the practiced interest rate.
+As a central element of maintaining an adequate liquidity, Credit Europe Bank (Romania) SA is focusing including on the direction of ensuring an adequate liquidity flow to its business by adjusting the dynamics of the size and structure of its assets and liabilities, of the maturity and repricing ranges for these, as well as of the practiced interest rates.